AdamStelmaszczyk/gtsa/cpp/examples/go.md

 Also known as: Weiqi, Baduk.

 Go is a two-player board game.
-[Tromp-Taylor](http://tromp.github.io/go.html) rules:
+[Tromp-Taylor](http://tromp.github.io/go.html) rules (similar to Chinese):

 1. Go is played on a NxN square grid of points, by two players called Black and White.
 2. Each point on the grid may be colored black, white or empty.